dotnet/csharplang/proposals/csharp-7.0/tuples.md

 The type of `pair10` is inferred from the initializer's tuple literal, as `(int, string)` with unknown element names.
 Similarly, the type of `pair11` is inferred from the initialer's tuple literal, as `(int, string)` but this time with the element names `code` and `message`, respectively.
 For `pair12` and `pair13`, the element types are inferred, and one element is named, the other not.

-Elements within a tuple type shall have distinct names or be unnamed.
+Element names within a tuple type shall be distinct.

 \[Example:
 ```csharp